 What are we doing to add value to the lives of those around us?
 It doesn’t take much to improve someone else’s day.
 Sometimes, just being there for the people we care about can mean the world to them.

 Plants don’t rely on the validation of other plants to be who they are.
-They are happy with the purpose they have been given and they work towards fulfilling that purpose every day.
+They are happy with the purpose they’ve been given and they work towards fulfilling that purpose every day.

 For many people, recognizing their purpose is no easy task.
 Once we realize our purpose, however, we can go about boldly executing that purpose.
 There’s great peace to be found in knowing that we’re blooming just the way we should be.